afshan5225/Cold-email-generator/README.md

    - Click "Submit" to scrape job data and generate cold emails.
    - The generated emails will be displayed in a Markdown format for easy copying.

-## Contributions
-Contributions are welcome!
-Please feel free to submit a pull request or report any issues.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.